Bitcoin (BTC) Price Prediction for 2025 and 2030

-Bitcoin has been somewhat hogging the limelight so far in 2021, as prices soared to record levels, first smashing the $50k mark, then rallying a second time to go past $60k in March.
+Bitcoin has been somewhat hogging the limelight in 2021, as prices soared to record levels, first smashing the $50k mark, then rallying a second time to go past $68k in November.

 At this stage in the game, Bitcoin has more or less shaken off its reputation as a risky or alternative investment option, as more and more major corporations and financial institutions are now including BTC as a mainstay of their long-term investment strategies.

 It seems that despite more advanced coins being launched with ever more complex blockchain capabilities, the original cryptocurrency still dominates the market - despite not having the same potential as second and third-generation coins like Ethereum and Cardano.
 So why are big names in the finance industry flocking to invest in Bitcoin?